caiyuqing/Open-DPSM/Regional weights illustration/readme.md

 It has two formats.
 Both will open the same plot.

 - For those who don't use Python, a .exe form of the GUI can be found on https://osf.io/qvn64/.
 Download *interactive_illustration.zip* and unzip it.
-Then run *Open-DPSM.exe*.
+Then run *interactive_illustration.exe*.
 The executable file will take about 10 seconds to open.

 - A code form: interactive_illustration_simple.py in this folder.